Capital Weekend 2 - 26th - 29th July 2024 - FULL

 - Porterage (if required)

 - Executive Coach & Professional Tour Driver throughout the tour as per itinerary

-- Any items of a personal nature such as meals, drinks, etc
+- Any Items of a personal nature such as drinks, souvenirs etc

 Please include your Name, Home Address, Contact Telephone Number, Membership Number and the Number Places Required (Member/Non-Member)